Stock market today: Wall Street falls and takes a step back after its big rally

 This upcoming week doesn't have many potentially market-moving events coming off a Monday closure in observance of the Juneteenth national holiday.

 Fed Chair Jerome Powell will testify before Congress on Wednesday and Thursday.
-Last week, the Federal Reserve held its benchmark lending rate steady, the first time in 10 straight meetings it hasn’t announced an increase.
+Last week, the Federal Reserve held its benchmark lending rate steady, the first time in more than a year it didn't announce an increase.
 But it also warned it could raise rates twice more this year.

 The Bank of England will meet on interest-rate policy Thursday.
 Central banks around the world are heading in diverging directions as they battle inflation amid worries about a pressured global economy.